Balancing your bank account may seem like an outdated practice, now that most financial transactions have become electronic.

 Looking for Something Different?

-If you want an easy way to track your expenditures and stay on top of your budget, a SoFi Money cash management account, which is a brokerage product, allows you to use your phone to track spending, pay bills online, and pay friends right from the app.
-(The transaction will happen instantly if the transfer is to another SoFi Money holder.)
-And SoFi Money holders pay no account fees, and no ATM fees at 55,000+ ATMs worldwide.
+If you want an easy way to track your expenditures and stay on top of your budget, a SoFi checking and savings account, which is a brokerage product, allows you to use your phone to track spending, pay bills online, and pay friends right from the app.
+(The transaction will happen instantly if the transfer is to another SoFi Checking and Savings holder.)
+And SoFi Checking and Savings holders pay no account fees, and no ATM fees at 55,000+ ATMs worldwide.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.